Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/snippets/gen_mat.md

 <p>If the matrix is to have a single diagonal, we place a value from the list
 once per row, in the jth column.</p>

-<p>An interesting case is when we provide more than one value with kind='full'.
+<p>An interesting case is when we provide more than one value with family='full'.
 In this case we check which diagonal we're on (i.e. main, 1st off-diagonal, 2nd off-diagonal etc.) and pull the corresponding item (0th, 1st, 2nd) from the value list.
 If the original value list contained more than one value it will